AmeliePick/HappyGhast-Building/README.md

 > Loves packets
 > Handles GUIs (save, load, interact, etc.)
 > Receives packets about the boxes the client interacts with and performs the appropriate actions

+## If you want to contribute, go ahead, I'm open to all helps, especially about item icons